-This article explores what conducting customer due diligence (CDD) entails, and lists a few 'red flags' that might indicate suspicious activity by a client.
+This part looks at what conducting customer due diligence entails and lists the more common warning signs that might indicate suspicious activity by a client.

-This article explores the practical requirements to implement policies, controls and procedures, to provide training to 'relevant employees' and to comply with record keeping legislation.
+Part two explores the practical requirements to implement policies, controls and procedures, provide training to 'relevant employees' and comply with record keeping obligations.

 Money laundering reporting officers (MLROs) have a pivotal role to play in ensuring that a firm is compliant with anti-money laundering obligations.

 The approved certificate of title is given to the lender by the conveyancing solicitor to confirm statements about the property.

 A new protocol designed to bring clarity to probate-related dealings between advisers and banks has been agreed.